 Switching to a fixed interest rate means you’ll have a better idea of what you need to repay, which can help you form a budget to stay on top of your bills and finances.
 A fixed interest rate doesn’t change for a determined time (e.g. one, three or five years).

-On the other hand, a split interest rate (where a portion of your loan is subject to fixed interest rate while the rest is subject to a variable rate) has the pros and cons of both types of interest rate.
+On the other hand, a split interest rate (where a portion of your loan is subject to a fixed interest rate while the rest is subject to a variable rate) has the pros and cons of both types of interest rates.
 This means you’ll still have a better idea of how much you need to repay each time, but also be able to take advantage of falling interest rates.

 Having an offset account can also help you get back on your feet after financial difficulty.
 These work by linking a transaction or savings account to your home loan (if eligible); the money in those accounts will be offset against your mortgage.
 For example, if you have a linked savings account with $20,000 and a home loan of $320,000, the amount in your savings account means you only have to pay interest on $300,000.